jankotek/mapdb/README.md

 Troubleshooting
 ===============

-JDBM uses chained exception so user does not have to write try catch blocks.
+MapDB uses chained exception so user does not have to write try catch blocks.
 IOException is usually wrapped in IOError which is unchecked.
 So please always check root exception in chain.

 **java.lang.OutOfMemoryError: Map failed** -
-JDBM can not map file into memory.
+MapDB can not map file into memory.
 Make sure you are using latest JVM (7+).
 Common problem on Windows (use Linux).

-**InternalError, Error, AssertionFailedError, IllegalArgumentException, StackOverflowError and so on** - There was an problem in JDBM.
+**InternalError, Error, AssertionFailedError, IllegalArgumentException, StackOverflowError and so on** - There was an problem in MapDB.
 It is possible that file store was corrupted thanks to an internal error or disk failure.
 Disabling cache  `DBMaker.cacheDisable()` or async writes `DBMaker.asyncWriteDisable()` may workaround the problem.
 Please [create new bug report](https://github.com/jankotek/JDBM4/issues/new) with code to reproduce this issue.